Foreign central banks' US debt holdings fall - Fed

-fell in the latest week, data from the U.S. central bank showed
+Reserve fell in the latest week, data from the U.S. central bank

 The Fed said its holdings of U.S. securities kept for